openequella/openequella.github.io/guides/RestAPIGuide.md

 ## Users
 ### Searching
 The user API endpoint is found at .../api/usermanagement/local/user.
-It will only search for local EQUELLA users, hence the 'local', but additional usermanagement endpoints will be added in the future.
+It will only search for local openEQUELLA users, hence the 'local', but additional usermanagement endpoints will be added in the future.
 The endpoint will list all local users by default, but additional query string parameters may be supplied:
 * q - A text query, which will match on username, first name or last name.
 * group - An ID of a group to search within.
 * recursive - If a group parameter is supplied, search through all subgroups of this group as well.